 - Stones, if any

-- Inspiration examples (using things from my portfolio is helpful)
+- Inspiration examples - examples from my portfolio or photographs and other imagery

 - Inscription, if any

 For bespoke commissions, the process usually begins by talking through ideas and discussing the answers to the above questions.
 I can then start to advise on metal types, shapes and finishes that fit your brief so I can quote for the piece to fit within your budget.
 Once you’re happy to proceed, I can begin the sketching process.

 Due to the fact that I work alone, and sketching is labour intensive, for anything custom there is a charge of £500 + VAT for me to produce initial drawings which includes two rounds of amendments.
 The drawings will at first be thumbnail sketches, which will then be narrowed down to more detailed designs until you have the final one you are happy with.
 The £500 deposit is then deducted from the total price of your commissions, which will be invoiced to you for payment once the design is finalised and before I order materials and start work on the piece itself.